Skip to content

 Housing requirements

 Babies don't require extra bedrooms, but they require storage space and eventually rooms of their own.
 Typical timeline: shared room for 6-12 months is fine, then separate room usually desired.
 Households in one-bedroom flats typically need to move within 18-24 months of baby arrival.
-The cost of moving (property transfer tax, transaction costs) combined with larger-home mortgage/rent is often the single largest financial adjustment children trigger.
+The cost of moving (Stamp Duty, transaction costs) combined with larger-home mortgage/rent is often the single largest financial adjustment children trigger.
 For couples in one-bedroom accommodation planning to have children, moving before the baby arrives (or accepting the need to move within 2 years) should be part of financial planning.

 Life insurance: the often-missing piece